-\item Remove some spurious effects at diode level.
-Small electrical disturbances, synchronous with the 1\,Hz on-board clock, are removed from the 44\,GHz data streams.
-For some channels (in particular LFI25M-01) non-linear behaviour of the ADC has been identified and corrected for by analyzing the white noise level of the total power component.
+\item Remove spurious effects at the diode level.
+Small electrical disturbances, synchronous with the 1-Hz on-board clock, are removed from the 44\,GHz data streams.
+For some channels (in particular LFI25M-01) non-linear behaviour of the ADC is corrected by analyzing the white noise level of the total power component.
 No corrections are applied to compensate for thermal fluctuations in the 4\,K, 20\,K, and 300\,K stages of the instrument, since H/K monitoring and instrument thermal modelling confirm that their effect is below significance.

 \item Compute and apply the gain modulation factor to minimize the $1/f$ noise.
-The LFI timelines are produced by taking differences between the signals from the sky and from internal blackbody reference loads cooled to $\sim 4.5$\,K. Radiometer balance is optimized by introducing a gain modulation factor, typically stable to 0.04\,\% throughout the mission, which greatly reduces $1/f$ noise and improves immunity from a wide class of systematic effects.
+The LFI timelines are produced by taking differences between the signals from the sky and from internal blackbody reference loads cooled to about 4.5\,K. Radiometer balance is optimized by introducing a gain modulation factor, typically stable to 0.04\,\% throughout the mission, which greatly reduces $1/f$ noise and improves immunity from a wide class of systematic effects.

-\item Combine the diodes to remove a small anti-correlated component in the white noise;
+\item Combine the diodes to remove a small anti-correlated component in the white noise.

 \item Identify and flag periods of time containing anomalous fluctuations in the signal.
-A total of $<1\,\%$ of the data acquired during the nominal mission are flagged.
+Fewer than 1\,\% of the data acquired during the nominal mission are flagged.

-\item Compute the corresponding detector pointing for each sample based on auxiliary data and the reconstructed focal plane geometry (Sect.~\ref{sec:FocPlaGeo});
+\item Compute the corresponding detector pointing for each sample based on auxiliary data and the reconstructed focal plane geometry (Sect.~\ref{sec:FocPlaGeo}).

-\item Calibrate the scientific timelines to physical units ($K_{\rm CMB}$) fitting the dipole convolved with a $4\pi$ representation of the beam (Sect.~\ref{sec:GainCal});
+\item Calibrate the scientific timelines in physical units ($K_{\rm CMB}$), fitting the dipole convolved with a $4\pi$ representation of the beam (Sect.~\ref{sec:GainCal}).